HOME SEARCH ALL TOPICS

 Effects on parents

 Parents who thought that their children were sufficiently able for a grammar school education tended to regard comprehensives as down-market.
-I saw a great deal of this.
-Presumably parents of children who would otherwise be going to secondary moderns welcomed the change, but of course they did not talk about it.
+I saw a great deal of this as my own children were growing up.
+In contrast, presumably parents of children who would otherwise be going to secondary moderns welcomed the change, but of course they did not talk about it.

 Effects on teachers

 Neither was it easy for the teachers.
-Many of the teachers from the grammars objected to their change of employment status and having to teach less able intakes.
+Many teachers from the grammar schools objected to their change of employment status and having to teach less able intakes.
 So many of the older teachers retired early.
 Neither was it automatic that all the teachers in the former second moderns felt comfortable having to teach the top streams to a higher academic level than they were used to.
+These problems were largely accommodated with the former grammar school teachers teaching the top streams and the former secondary modern teachers teaching the lower streams.

 Effects on children